 Each year countless ambitious entrepreneurs set out to make a fortune through YouTube, with visions of massive followings, big paychecks, and a generally glorious career.
 Most of them, of course, fail to make millions monetizing their original video content–for a number of different of reasons.
 But there are countless YouTube success stories as well.
 Below, we provide 101 tips, tricks, inspirations, resources, and reading items for those looking to make a living, or at least some additional spending money, through YouTube or other online video sites.
-(By the way, you may also be interested in our guides to making money on Facebook, Twitter, Instagram, Pinterest, Google+, iPhone/Android, and with display ad networks; you can also join MonetizePros to access in-depth e-books and video tutorials.)
+(By the way, you may also be interested in our guides to making money on Facebook, Twitter, Instagram, Pinterest, Google+, iPhone/Android, and with display ad networks)

 - Tips: Ways To Make Money On YouTube, Other Ways To Make Money Off Your Videos

 - Resources: YouTube Success Stories, Tools, Inspiration & Research

 - Further Reading: YouTube Economics, Insights From YouTube Stars & Experts, Research & Resources, YouTube Alternatives, YouTube SEO, Making A Viral Video, Building An Audience, YouTube Myths, Tips, Tricks, And Inspiration, Video Production Tips

 - Premium Resources: Paid YouTube Tools, Courses, And Consultants